TheThingsArchive/python-app-sdk/DOCUMENTATION.md

 * The client process doesn't have system capabilities to open a socket
 * The MQTT server uses MQTTS, but the client won't accept the TLS certificate.
 * The Application client is not able to get the application or a device.
 Errors could also happen when closing connection, in case the disconnection is unexpected.
-This errors are the most common ones, there are also edges cases not mentionned in this section.
+This errors are the most common ones, there are also edges cases not mentioned in this section.